SUBCHAPTER XV. CAPITAL PUNISHMENT.

-(4) The defendant was an accomplice in or accessory to the capital felony committed by another person and his participation was relatively minor.
+(4) The defendant was an accomplice in or accessory to the capital felony committed by another person and the defendant's participation was relatively minor.

 (5) The defendant acted under duress or under the domination of another person.

-(6) The capacity of the defendant to appreciate the criminality of his conduct or to conform his conduct to the requirements of law was impaired.
+(6) The capacity of the defendant to appreciate the criminality of the defendant's conduct or to conform that conduct to the requirements of law was impaired.